Kochava acquires database firm Thalamus to connect ad buyers and vendors

 “We were planning to do this acquisition anyway,” Manning said.
 “And the IDFA change really just was an extra kicker on why this kind of thing is important in the ecosystem.
 Increasingly, we believe advertisers are having a harder time finding the inventory that moves the needle for them.
 We will roll this into a larger platform story that we’ve been on over the last several years.”

-Specifically, Kochava hopes the acquisition will make it easier to match advertisers and media sources as Apple’s move makes it harder to execute performance advertising, which is specifically targeted at a single individual.
+Specifically, Kochava hopes the acquisition will make it easier to match advertisers and media sources as the IDFA’s retirement makes it harder to execute performance advertising, which is specifically targeted at a single individual.

 “This Thalamus acquisition is a mechanism to bring in a full directory and index about all of the different publishers in the ecosystem and provide something like a Yelp for advertisers, and augmenting that with merchandising and discovery tools so that advertisers can find them,” Manning said.
 “We’ve been building all of these software-as-a-service tools for publishers, as well as advertisers.
 We really believe there is interesting value in this directory and index.”

-Kochava started out in 2011 as a mobile analytics firm for Facebook advertising, and focused on measuring the effectiveness of mobile ads.
-Manning said the company has evolved to become a real-time “omnichannel” measurement firm that can measure the effectiveness of ads on just about any platform.
+Kochava launched in 2011 as a mobile analytics firm for Facebook advertising and initially focused on measuring the effectiveness of mobile ads.
+Manning said the company has since evolved to become a real-time “omnichannel” measurement firm that can measure the effectiveness of ads on just about any platform.

+Santa Clara, California-based Thalamus was founded by Garrett Gun in 2013 and has a handful of employees.

 Essential advertising tools

-Adding to Kochava’s Marketers Operating System platform (m/OS), the newly branded Kochava Media Index will be a comprehensive source for digital media purchasing decisions.
-The Media Index will connect buyers and sellers through a discovery experience that offers breadth, ease of use, and the industry’s most robust data about each media source, Manning said.
+Adding to Kochava’s Marketers Operating System platform (m/OS), the newly branded Kochava Media Index will be a comprehensive tool for digital media purchasing decisions.
+The Media Index will connect buyers and sellers through a discovery experience that offers the industry’s most robust data about each media source, Manning said.

-The acquisition diversifies Kochava’s solutions for the digital advertising ecosystem, letting brand advertisers compare and contrast different ad vendors based on key performance indicators and ratings, contract detail, minimum spend requirements, and campaign conversion goals.
+The acquisition diversifies Kochava’s solutions for the digital advertising ecosystem, letting brand advertisers compare ad vendors based on key performance indicators and ratings, contract detail, minimum spend requirements, and campaign conversion goals.

-With the index, advertisers can utilize filters or keywords to search and discover ad vendors across multiple channels to find the best partner.
-Ad vendor profile information includes company descriptions, pricing models, and verified contact information to reach out directly for more information.

-Ad vendors can leverage the ad buyer database to find relevant and in-market prospects to grow their business.
+With the index, advertisers can utilize filters or keywords to search and discover ad vendors across multiple channels in order to find the best partner.
+Ad vendor profile information includes company descriptions, pricing models, and verified contact information that allows users to reach out directly for more information.
+Ad vendors, meanwhile, can leverage the ad buyer database to find relevant and in-market prospects.
 Ad buyer information includes company descriptions, company size, site traffic, social posts, and more.

-Manning said when companies in the database claim their profiles, they can access their page analytics for in-depth insights that help them discover which brands are searching for their company profile or engaging with it.
+Manning said that when companies in the database claim their profiles, they can access their page analytics for in-depth insights that help them discover which brands are searching for their company profile or engaging with it.
 He added that this generates high-quality sources of lead generation to foster potential customers.

 The new Kochava

-Garrett Gun founded Thalamus, which had a small team.
-Kochava has about 116 people.

-As for the overall business of Kochava, Manning said, “We have continued to progress.
+As for Kochava’s overall business, Manning said, “We have continued to progress.
 Despite the pandemic, we’ve continued to grow and remain profitable as a business.
 And I am so grateful.”

-“There’s a greater focus on tools that enable publishers who monetize through ads to do so in a way that is compliant with all these kinds of changing dynamics in the ecosystem,” said Manning.
+“There’s a greater focus on tools that enable publishers who monetize through ads to do so in a way that is compliant with all these kinds of changing dynamics in the ecosystem,” Manning added.
 “In particular, mobile publishers who are monetizing through ads now have to contend at least on iOS with SKAd Network enabling that process.”

-For publishers, Kochava will provide first-party measurement to publishers who are doing ad monetization.
+Kochava will provide first-party measurement to publishers that are doing ad monetization.
 That’s distinct from what the company has been doing for advertisers.

 “We’re enabling media buyers to find and plan their media sources and to understand metadata about those sources,” Manning said.
 “Metrics around the audiences that those media sources represent are things like our Kochava Traffic Index.
 Publishers can upload their first-party data on the segments that are applicable to them, and advertisers can find those segments of the audience and target them with the use of an IDFA.”